pratikkendale/pratikkendale/README.md

 - 👋 Hi, I’m @pratikkendale
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, Embedded Systems
-- 🌱 I’m currently working on frontend and backend
+- 🌱 I’m currently working on frontend and backend and Embedded software developer
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me @pratikkendale or pratikkendale2910@gmail.com
 - 😄 Pronouns:ET